Hube2/acf-options-page-adder/README.md

 Advanced Custom Fields: Options Page Adder
 ==========================================

-Allows easy creation of options pages using Advanced Custom Fields Pro needing to do any PHP coding.
+Allows easy creation of options pages using Advanced Custom Fields Pro without needing to do any PHP coding.

 **Requires that ACF5 Pro is installed.**